MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 ### Azure Data Lake Storage Gen1

-This provider supports accessing files and directories in Azure Data Lake Storage Gen1.
+URI to Azure Data Lake Storage Gen1 enables accessing files and directories.
 It must be provided with credentials (Kusto doesn't use its own AAD principal to access Azure Data Lake.)
 The following methods of providing credentials are
 supported: